Manchester United have been blessed with some legendary leaders – but their captains haven’t been too successful in recent years.

-Young regularly took on the leadership duties at United but was permanently given the armband by Solskjaer at the start of this season.
+Young regularly took on the leadership duties at United but was permanently given the armband by Solskjaer at the start of the 2019-20 season.

-The 34-year-old made just 18 appearances in 2019-20 after losing his place in the side to Aaron Wan-Bissaka and Brandon Williams and United endured a fairly forgettable trophyless campaign.
+The 37-year-old made just 18 appearances that year after losing his place in the side to Aaron Wan-Bissaka and Brandon Williams and United endured a fairly forgettable trophyless campaign.

 Young turned down a new deal at Old Trafford and he lasted just half a season as club captain, ending his nine-year stay at the club to join Inter Milan in 2020.